The History of Radio Station KWYN

 With the passing of Bud Raley in an auto accident in 1966, Hannah continued his vision, commitment and dedication to Wynne and Cross County.
 Today the ownership remains in the same family with the third generation.

-East Arkansas Broadcasters has grown to include 20 radio stations, six translators, and three regional broadcast networks.
+East Arkansas Broadcasters has grown to include thirty radio stations, 20 translators, and 3 regional broadcast networks.